muratk3n/thirdwave/en/README.md

 ---

-Im fine w blue, or gray H2, ammonia..

-My whole angle here is enticing fossil comps into clean fuel, and make up the H2 production shortfall if there are any, at least in the beginning.
+Im fine w blue, or gray H2, ammonia.. but green is preferred.
+My whole angle here is enticing fossil comps into clean fuel, and make up the H2 production shortfall if there are any.

-A clean fuel's very presence would ensure zero emission all the way down the pipeline, including the end user.

-If policy maker can work the knobs in a way we get massive green H2 generation now, fine.
-Politicking: how much of a pain in the ass can fossil ppl can get, better off with them or without them?
-That's their job to manage.

----

 "Graham Cooley